MATH 201

 Teaching Assistants and Recitations

-We will provide more information about when you will be able to sign up for recitations as well as the first day of recitations during the furst week of instruction.
-During recitations, you will be working through various examples with the TAs to help you better understand the topics covered in lecture and practice working through some more challenging problems that you might encounter.
+During recitations, you will be working through various examples with the TA to help you better understand the topics covered in lecture and practice working through some more challenging problems that you might encounter.

 Written Homework